Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO

 There are three contributions to this decay: CP conserving, directly CP-violating and indirectly CP-violating.
 In 1993 when Markus Lautenbacher, Mikolaj Misiak, Manfred M\"unz and myself started looking at this decay it was not clear which of these components was the dominant one although there was some hope that the theoretically cleanest component, the directly CP-violating one, was the dominant one.
 The hope was partially based on the fact that at lowest order in electroweak interactions (single photon, single Z-boson or double W-boson exchange), this decay takes place only if the CP symmetry is violated \cite{Gilman:1979ud}.
 The CP conserving contribution to the amplitude comes from a two photon exchange which, although higher order in $\alpha$, could in principle be sizable.

-Extensive work over the last 15 years on the non-perturbative CP conserving component and indirectly CP-violating one shows that within the SM the latter component dominates followed by the interference between the two CP-violating components.
-The non-perturbative part calculated by means of chiral perturbation method turns out to be smaller than these components.
-Most recent discussions of this decay including also $K_{\rm L}\to\pi^0 \mu^+\mu^-$ can be found in \cite{Buchalla:2003sj,Isidori:2004rb,Friot:2004yr,Mescia:2006jd}.
+Extensive work over 15 years on the non-perturbative CP conserving component and indirectly CP-violating one shows that within the SM the latter component dominates followed by the interference between the two CP-violating components.
+The non-perturbative part calculated by means of chiral perturbation method turns out to be smaller than these two components.
+Important discussions on both $K_{\rm L}\to\pi^0 e^+e^-$ and $K_{\rm L}\to\pi^0 \mu^+\mu^-$ can be found in \cite{Buchalla:2003sj,Isidori:2004rb,Friot:2004yr,Mescia:2006jd}.